-For instance, you need to be aware of the in-house asset rules and acquisitions from related party rules.
-You also need to be aware of the non-arm's length income rules for income tax purposes.
+For instance, be aware of the:

+- in-house asset rules

+- acquisitions from related party rules

+- non-arm's length income rules for income tax purposes.

 Where your investments breach the super laws, we can take compliance action against you.
 Depending on the severity of the breach, we may apply penalties and potentially disqualify you as trustee.